farisduda/Faris-Cakal-devops-mentorship/task-13/task-13.md

   discard-paths: no

-All files you can find in task-13/LAB-4 folder
+All files you can find in task-13/LAB-4 folder on my git repo.

 Then commit all the changes to CodeCommit: